axdpro/axdpro/README.md

 See repository axdpro->About for download the package.
 See 'axdpro_kylin_install_readme.pdf' for installation.
-Or after saving the sgxpro.tar to a folder, and type the command: tar  xvf  sgxpro.tar; ./sgxpro_install
+Or after saving the sgxpro.tar to a folder where to put the package, type command: tar  xvf  sgxpro.tar; ./sgxpro_install